 |Jurisdiction||Kingdom of England|

-Regional Admiralties were first established towards the end of the 13th Century.
-They were defined on the basis of geographical location, and an Admiral was appointed for the direction, control and legal jurisdiction of a particular area of England.
-They existed from 1298 until 1414 when the last remaining regional admiralty the Northern and Western Admiralty was unified into a single Admiralty Office covering all of England.
+Regional Admiralties were first established towards the end of the 13th Century, and defined on the basis of geographical location.
+An Admiral was appointed for the direction, control and legal jurisdiction of a particular region of England.
+They existed from 1294 until 1414 when the last remaining regional admiralty the Northern and Western Admiralty was unified into a single Admiralty Office covering all of England.

 The Regional Admiralty's of the Kingdom of England were defined on the basis of geographical location.
 An Admiral was appointed for administration of a particular area of England.
 The Northern Admiralty controlled Northern Sea (today known as the North Sea) from the East Coast of England from the river Thames, London to Scotland.
 The Western Admiralty controlled the Western Sea (today known as the Irish Sea) from Bristol to Carlisle,.
 The Southern Admiralty controlled the Southern Sea (today known as the English Channel) from the river Thames to the Port of Bristol.